 Finding a research design strategy is similar to the research process as a whole: first, locate general information on research design and methodologies, then gain background knowledge on the methodology you feel would most appropriately address the type of data you will be collecting, and finally choose a methodology and test/measurement to use in your research.
 The following techniques outline how to locate information about research methodology from reference books, scholarly articles and dissertations.

 The SAGE Research Methods database may be used to locate information about research design and methodology.
 It includes over 175,000 pages of content from the following sources: encyclopedias, dictionaries, books, journal articles, videos, and major works--resources that bring together the seminal articles about that particular methodology.
-For a complete list of titles in SAGE Research Methods, click here.
+For a complete list of titles in SAGE Research Methods, please see the SAGE Research Methods Title List.

 Using the menu bar, you may browse SAGE Research Methods content by topic, discipline, or content type.